AdaCore/langkit/README.md

 Unlike the rest of Langkit, the testsuite framework requires Python 3.8 or later versions.
+Make sure the `langkit` package is available from the Python interpreter (see Install), then build the Libpythonlang/Liblktlang projects:

+    $ python manage.py make

+You can then make them available to the environment:

+    $ eval `python manage.py setenv`

-Make sure the `langkit` package is available from the Python interpreter (see Install).
-Then, in order to run the testsuite, launch the following command from the top-level directory:
+Finally, in order to run the testsuite, launch the following command from the top-level directory:

     $ python manage.py test